 Anxiety and recent events

 According to Anxiety.org, anxiety disorders reflect disorders that share a general feature of excessive fear (i.e. emotional response to perceived or real threat) and/or anxiety (i.e. anticipation of future threat) and demonstrate behavioral and functional disturbances as a result1.
+Here are complete info of 15 Practical Ways to Manage Anxiety.

 It’s unfortunate that some celebrities have taken their own lives, although it has opened up dialogues about mental health